richsuca/website/posts/post-2020-11-29-sandwich.md

 [^vege]: Vegans are a subset of vegetarians.
 [^tomato]: Tomato is a fruit that gets used as a vegetable
 [^crust]: I prefer bread without crusts but it is wasteful, and because I have to model good habits for my kids, I pretend otherwise.
 In the New Market (Kolkata), there is a street vendor that makes tasty crustless sandwiches filled with sliced potato, tomato, and Amul cheese.
-[^lalbazar]: I ate a lot of _vegetable_ sandwiches on the street behind of office (Kolkata).
-It was mostly filled with spicy potato, the sandwich was grilled in a folding iron plate with a mould that gave the sandwich a nice triangle shape
+[^lalbazar]: I ate a lot of _vegetable_ sandwiches on the street near Lalbazar (Kolkata).
+The filling was mainly spicy potato and it was grilled in a folding iron plate with a mould that gave the sandwich a nice triangle shape